-A3.3.8 Technology Business Accelerator to Address Barriers to Investment into Novel Technologies

-Adaptation solutions require technologies being deployed at scale in developing economies, particularly those with high vulnerability to climate change.
-However, "adaptation" is not well defined, and companies do not often see themselves as climate adaptation companies even if they are creating significant impact in this area.
+A3.3.8 Technology Business Accelerator to Address Barriers to Investment into Novel Technologies climate adaptation companies even if they are creating significant impact in this area.
 Additionally, transaction costs of investors searching for adaptation investments and companies seeking investment are high.
 Lack of a strong pipeline of investable opportunities in adaptation is also clear challenge.
 Moreover, constraints around ticket sizes, market failures around environmental impact measurement, and risk perception have hindered the development of small and medium-sized enterprises in emerging markets that offer technologies, products, and services that seek to build resilience to climate change impacts.